The Ultimate Guide to Keeping Cool While RVing in Hot Weather

 RV with reflective windows

 This static-cling film, which is applied on the inside of the glass, creates a two-way mirror effect where the windows appear slightly tinted from the inside and look like a mirror from the outside.
-You can purchase it in the size that you need on Amazon.
-An added benefit is that once the film has been applied, you don't have the hassle of having to regularly add and remove Reflectix to your windows.
+You can purchase it in the size you need on Amazon

 I added reflective window film to the windows in my hallway, which was often warmer than the rest of the RV, and it made a big difference.

-I also put some of the film on the window next to my husband's side of the bed to keep the sun from waking him up in the morning, which had previously been happening even with the window shades closed.
-In the picture below you can see the difference it made.
+I also put some of the film on the window next to my husband’s side of the bed to keep the sun from waking him up in the morning, which had previously been happening even with the window shades closed.
+In the pictures below you can see the difference it made.

 You also won't want to put window tinting on a motorhome windshield, since that could affect your own vision.

-RV Windshield Sun Shades
+3. Buy RV Windshield Sun Shades

 Many RVers use Reflectix for this purpose, but you can also buy reflective RV windshield sun shades that are designed for the purpose and easy to store: